01-edu/public/subjects/devops/cloud-design/README.md

 - Use Function as a Service in your solution.

-- Use CDN to optimise your solution.
+- Use CDN to optimize your solution.

 Challenge yourself!